HoangCaesar/Fullstack_Projects/Helsinki_City_Bike/server/README.md

     "mongoose": to work with MongoDB.
     "cors": to enable CORS with varios options.
     "dotenv": to load environment variables from a ".env" file into process.env.
+    "helmet": to secure the app by setting several HTTP headers.

     *********************** Dev Dependencies ************************************************

     "cross-env": avoid worrying about setting or using the environment variable properly for the platform.
+    "jest": to test the app.